 Once you’ve picked a bank, you should explore their different business banking types.
 Each bank has different banking types with a plethora of features, but these four are some of the most common ones you’ll come across in Australia:

-- Merchant accounts: Essential for businesses that accept debit and credit card payments, facilitating smooth and versatile transactions.
+• Merchant accounts: These are also known as merchant bank accounts, and they are essential for businesses that accept debit and credit card payments, facilitating smooth and versatile transactions.

 You may, of course, choose to open several bank account types for your business for a more comprehensive banking solution, depending on your preference.
 But by researching what your local banks offer, you can make the best decision for your banking needs.